Styrofoam Brand Productshttp://craft.dow.com/index.htm

 Make a chick, chick here and a chick, chick there and pretty soon you will have a whole barnyard full of these fun chicks.

 STYROFOAM* Brand Products:

-This craft is designed by Kathleen George and is reprinted courtesy of the Dow Corporation makers of Styrofoam Brand products.
+This craft is reprinted courtesy of Dow, maker of Styrofoam Brand products.